Supreme Court declares AAP candidate as winner of Chandigarh mayoral election

 The court declared the petitioner, the Aam Aadmi Party’s Kuldeep Kumar Tita, as the validly elected candidate for the mayor’s post.

-A bench headed by Chief Justice DY Chandrachud was hearing a petition relating to the alleged rigging in the mayoral elections last month.
+A bench comprising Chief Justice of India DY Chandrachud and Justices JB Pardiwala and Manoj Misra was hearing a petition relating to the alleged rigging in the mayoral elections held in January.

-“It is evident that the presiding officer has made a deliberate attempt to deface eight ballots which were cast in favour of the petitioner,” the bench said.
+“The eight votes which were treated as invalid by making those markings, counting the eight votes for the petitioner will make him have 20 votes,” the bench said, reported Bar and Bench.

+Asserting that Masih had "unlawfully altered the course of the mayoral election", the court said that a fit case was made out to initiate proceedings against him for making false statements before the court under Section 340 of the Code of Criminal Procedure.
+It directed the Registrar (Judicial) to issue a show-cause notice asking him to explain why action should not be taken against him.

 During the elections that took place on January 30 in Chandigarh, Manoj Sonkar from the BJP bagged 16 votes and defeated Tita, the joint candidate fielded by the Aam Aadmi Party and the Congress, who secured 12 votes.